CiscoDevNet/terraform-provider-intersight/website/docs/r/hyperflex_ext_iscsi_storage_policy.html.markdown

 * `create_time`:(string)(ReadOnly) The time when this managed object was created.
 * `description`:(string) Description of the policy.
 * `domain_group_moid`:(string)(ReadOnly) The DomainGroup ID for this managed object.
-* `exta_traffic`:(HashMap) - VLAN for the primary Fabric Interconnect external FCoE storage traffic.
+* `exta_traffic`:(HashMap) - VLAN for the primary Fabric Interconnect external iSCSI storage traffic.
 This complex property has following sub-properties:
   + `name`:(string) The name of the VLAN.The name can be from 1 to 32 characters long and can contain a combination of alphanumeric characters, underscores, and hyphens.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `vlan_id`:(int) The ID of the named VLAN.
 An ID of 0 means the traffic is untagged.The ID can be any number between 0 and 4095, inclusive.
-* `extb_traffic`:(HashMap) - VLAN for the secondary Fabric Interconnect external FCoE storage traffic.
+* `extb_traffic`:(HashMap) - VLAN for the secondary Fabric Interconnect external iSCSI storage traffic.
 This complex property has following sub-properties:
   + `name`:(string) The name of the VLAN.The name can be from 1 to 32 characters long and can contain a combination of alphanumeric characters, underscores, and hyphens.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.